 Between 2006-2007, Michael co-founded the Newfoundland & Labrador Council of Amateur Sport Kickboxing (now known as Kickboxing Newfoundland & Labrador) and lobbied for the legalization of amateur sport kickboxing in the province.
 In a lengthy process that ended in 2007, the sport of kickboxing was made legal.
 This paved the way for Michael winning the main event in this provinces first ever kickboxing tournament that June.

-In 2007, Michael, his brother Jason and several other team mates travelled to Thailand to live in and train at professional Muay Thai camps.
+In 2007, Michael, his brother Jason and several other team mates traveled to Phuket, Thailand to live in and train at professional Muay Thai camps.
 There, they trained with many top tier professional Muay Thai kickboxing champions from Thailand as well as many other fighters from all across the globe.
-Within a month of returning to Canada, Michael won the Atlantic Canadian under 86kgs Kickboxing title belt.
+Within a month of returning to Canada, Michael won the Atlantic Canadian light heavyweight Kickboxing title belt.

-In 2010, Michael won his third National championship by capturing the under 91kgs Canadian Amateur Kickboxing Championship title belt in a five round, Low-Kick/International rules main event.
+In 2010, Michael won his third National championship by capturing the cruiser weight Canadian Amateur Kickboxing Championship title belt in a five round main event in St. John’s, NL.

 In 2011, the academy found it’s new home at 117 Ropewalk Lane in St. John’s.
 A 2200 square foot facility that offers over 1000 square feet of fully matted training area, shower facilities, air conditioning and a pro shop.

-Currently, Michael is teaching at the academy full time and is heavily involved in promoting sport karate, kickboxing, Jiu Jitsu and MMA in the province of Newfoundland & Labrador.
-He also coaches his academy’s competition team as well as continually travelling to training and competition destinations around the globe.
-To date, the academy competition team has captured three provincial titles, one Atlantic Canadian title, ten national titles, two North American titles, one intercontinental title and three gold medals at the world championships.
+Currently, Michael is teaching at the academy full time and is heavily involved in promoting martial arts in the province of Newfoundland & Labrador.
+He also coaches his academy’s competition team as well as continually traveling to training and competition destinations around the globe.
+To date, the academy competition team has captured three provincial titles, one Atlantic Canadian title, twelve national titles, two North American titles, one intercontinental title and three gold medals at the world championships.

 For more information on Michael or any of the instructors, please visit the Instructors page.